 Christmas Fettuccine is a fancy yet super simple pasta dish consisting of finely minced shallots, garlic, white wine, cream and butter.
-Diced tomato and minced fresh parsley and torn basil give this fettuccine its Christmas flair.
+Diced tomato and minced fresh parsley and torn basil give this fettuccine its red and green Christmas flair.
+Serves 6.

 One of my absolute favorite Christmas movies is The Holiday.
 It’s one of those movies that I could watch over and over and over.
 It also makes me want to take trip to Surrey and drink wine out of the bottle while grocery shopping.
 Call me crazy, but I want to live in that movie.